How Can Foreigners Start a Business in Malaysia?

 To legally establish and operate a business in Malaysia, foreign investors must obtain the appropriate pass from the Immigration Department of Malaysia:

-• Employment Pass (EP):
+- Employment Pass (EP)

 Allows foreign professionals to work in their own company in Malaysia in a managerial, executive, or technical role.

-• Malaysia Tech Entrepreneur Programme (MTEP):
+- Malaysia Tech Entrepreneur Programme (MTEP)

 Aimed at both new and experienced entrepreneurs in sectors such as agritech, fintech, and AI, this program enables tech founders to relocate, set up businesses, and secure a residence pass in Malaysia.

-• Wholesale, Retail, and Trade (WRT) License:
+- Wholesale, Retail, and Trade (WRT) License

-Foreign-owned companies with more than 50% foreign equity engaged in wholesale, retail, or distributive trade must obtain a Wholesale, Retail, and Trade (WRT) license from the Ministry of Domestic Trade and Consumer Affairs.
+Foreign-owned companies with more than 50% foreign equity engaged in wholesale, retail, or distributive trade must obtain a Wholesale, Retail, and Trade (WRT) license from the Ministry of Domestic Trade and Consumer Affairs. - Professional Assistance

-Engaging a licensed filing agent or corporate service provider can simplify the registration process, ensuring compliance with regulatory requirements.
+Engaging a licensed filing agent or corporate service provider can simplify the registration process, ensuring compliance with regulatory requirements. - Market Research

-Conducting in-depth market analysis helps assess industry trends, consumer behaviour, and competition before making an investment decision.
+Conducting in-depth market analysis helps assess industry trends, consumer behaviour, and competition before making an investment decision. - Licensing and Permits

 Depending on the sector, additional approvals may be required from sector-specific authorities (e.g., finance, education, healthcare, or food and beverage).

-Step 4_ Tax Compliance
+Step 4: Tax Compliance in Malaysia

 Register your business with the Inland Revenue Board (LHDN) to obtain a tax identification number.
 It’s essential to stay compliant with Malaysia’s tax regulations by filing annual tax returns, managing corporate taxes, and adhering to SST requirements.

-Get Professional Help to Start Your Business in Malaysia
+Ready to Start Your Business in Malaysia?